 adjective (chintzier, chintziest)

-- 1British Of, like, or decorated with chintz: a pretty, chintzy fabricMore example sentences
+- 1British Of, like, or decorated with chintz: brighten the room with fresh paint and chintzy fabricsMore example sentences

 - Mr Bevans said unlike country house hotels that favour traditional chintzy fabrics, he was keen to keep a contemporary style and the refurbished guest rooms are decorated in subtle, muted tones.